Skip to main content

 The reality is more nuanced.
 A pipe can corrode gradually but fail suddenly.
 The corrosion is the condition, but the failure — the moment the pipe actually starts leaking water into your home — is the event.
 Many adjusters confuse the condition of the pipe with the onset of the damage.

-Courts in many states have held that if the policyholder didn't know about the leak and the resulting damage was not reasonably discoverable, the loss can still be considered "sudden" from the policyholder's perspective.
+Courts in many states have held that if the policyholder did not know about the leak and the resulting damage was not reasonably discoverable, the loss can still be considered "sudden" from the policyholder's perspective.

 Slab Leaks

-Slab leaks deserve special attention because they're extremely common in certain regions and are frequently disputed.
+Slab leaks deserve special attention because they are extremely common in certain regions and are frequently disputed.
 A slab leak occurs when a pipe running under or through the concrete slab foundation develops a leak.

 The insured may be entitled to at least the cost of direct repair to the slab — leak detection, opening the slab, excavation, back-filling, and pouring new concrete — even if they chose the more expensive option of rerouting the plumbing.